procount/pinn/README_PINN.md

 In recent Raspbian releases, SSH has been disabled by default for security reasons.
 To override this and enable SSH from first boot, it is necessary to create a file called `ssh` or `ssh.txt` in the Raspbian boot partition.
 If PINN detects such a file in the PINN recovery partition, it will copy it across to the Raspbian boot partition whenever it is installed, enabling SSH to be enabled immediately, which is very useful especially for headless installs.

 NOTE: this file does not enable SSH access to PINN.
-To enable that the 'ssh' keyword must be added to `recovery.cmdline`.
+To enable that the 'ssh' keyword must be added to `cmdline.txt`.

 ### How to change the default Language, Keyboard layout, Display mode, or Boot Partition etc.

-Edit the `recovery.cmdline` file in the root PINN directory and append the following arguments where relevant:
+Edit the `cmdline.txt` file in the root PINN directory and append the following arguments where relevant:
 - `lang=<two-letter language code>` (e.g. `lang=de` or `lang=en`)
 - `keyboard=<two-letter layout code>` (e.g. `keyboard=de` or `keyboard=us`)
 - `display=<display mode number>` (e.g. `display=1` or `display=3`)